 To compare answers across multiple jurisdictions, visit the Patents, trade marks, copyright and designs Country Q&A tool.

-This Q&A is part of the multi-jurisdictional guide to IP law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/ip-mjg.
+This Q&A is part of the global guide to IP law.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/ip-guide.

 The presentation of information.